| |

 Use a well-oiled pan: This is what gives you those crispy, golden edges.
 Don’t skimp—this isn’t the time to be shy with oil.
 Using oil generously is crucial for the best focaccia recipe.

 Stretch gently: If the dough resists while you’re spreading it in the pan, let it rest for a few minutes.
-It’ll relax and stretch easier without tearing, which is crucial for a perfect focaccia recipe.
+It’ll relax and stretch more easily without tearing, which is crucial for a perfect focaccia recipe.

 Room Temp: Best fresh, but can be stored in an airtight container for 1–2 days.